-A feature of the Team Planner view is the ability to drag and drop assignments to aid in the leveling process.
-Tasks may be manually move around and reassigned as needed.
+In the Team Planner allows drag and drop assignments to aid in the leveling process.
+Tasks may be manually move and reassigned as needed.

-In the example below the Resource Allocation view is shown with Mary Hill selected in the top pane.
-When leveling resources the Resource Allocation view is effective for viewing the result of the leveling program.
+In the example below, the Resource Allocation view is shown with Mary Hill selected in the top pane.
+When leveling resources, the Resource Allocation view is effective for viewing the results of leveling.

-To reveal the Resource Allocation view:
+To display Resource Allocation view:

 Click Task Gantt chart Move Views Resource Allocation view Apply